vitessio/website/content/en/docs/13.0/user-guides/schema-changes/_index.md

 11. Notify user: let the developer know their changes are now in production.
 12. Deploy & merge: the developer completes their process.

-Steps `4` - `10` are tightly coupled with the database or with the infrastrcture around the database.
+Steps `4` - `10` are tightly coupled with the database or with the infrastructure around the database.

 ## Schema change and Vitess